zkutasi/homelab/monitoring/image-version-checker/cup/README.md

 ### Deploy the central component

-1. Create a `cup.json` file with the config you want.
+1. Create a `cup.json` file in an `app-values-private.yaml` file with the config you want.
 If no such file is present, the deployer will create one for you with empty data.

+    ```bash
+    configmap:
+      config:
+        enabled: true
+        data:
+          cup.json: |
+            ...

+    ```

 2. Install with the provided script